 How do you use Apple's Safari web browser on your iPhone or iPad?
 Here's your guide!

-Apple's web browser, Safari, has gotten bigger and better than ever in iOS 10.
+Apple's web browser, Safari, keeps getting faster and better.
 It sports a smart search bar, tabs, and a special Split View version for iPad users.
 You can view Shared Links and add articles to your Reading List, or access your saved passwords and credit cards through iCloud Keychain.
 And you can pay for goods and services using Apple Pay, the company's secure contactless payment system.

 If you've been curious about making the most of Safari, here's everything you need to know.